Virginia Tech® home

 Recommended application rate: Apply one pound of 10-10-10 or two pounds of 5-10-5 (or 5-10-10) per 100 feet of row.

-Liquid feeding is appropriate for container plants to supply needed nutrients throughout the growing season.
+Liquid feeding is appropriate for container plants to provide the nutrients they need throughout the growing season.
 The commercial forms are generally cost-prohibitive for continued use in the garden where a greater soil volume is available to the plant roots.
-Instead, liquid feeding is more a one-time procedure, either as a transplant starter or as a foliar feeding to correct a deficiency in a major or trace element.

 If a foliar feeding is desired, follow directions carefully.
 Using too much fertilizer, especially the synthetic forms, can quickly burn the foliage.
+It is also best to apply foliar nutrients early in the morning before the sun heats the air temperature.
+As the ambient air temperature increases, the likelihood of a phytotoxic reaction increases.

 Timing of Fertilizer Application